leonframework/framework/leon-docs/ide/eclipse.rst

 For Leon we provide an Eclipse plugin including

-* a Leon project wizard
+* A Leon project wizard
-* a project property page, where you can configure the leon configuration file
+* A project property page, where you can configure the Leon configuration file
-* Content assist for the leon configuration file opened in the eclipse java script editor
+* Content assist for the Leon configuration file when opened in the Eclipse JavaScript editor

 System requirements
 --------------------

-Eclipse 3.7 or higher, the ``Eclipse IDE for Java Script Web Developers`` package or another package including the ``JavaScript Development Tools (org.eclipse.wst.jsdt.feature)`` and ``Java Development Tools (org.eclipse.jdt.feature)``.
+* Eclipse 3.7 or higher
+* The ``Eclipse IDE for Java Script Web Developers`` package or another package including the ``JavaScript Development Tools (org.eclipse.wst.jsdt.feature)`` and ``Java Development Tools (org.eclipse.jdt.feature)``
-Java 1.5 or higher
+* Java 1.5 or higher

 Leon project wizard